story98763

 LD Hmm.
 The Gamma?
 Is that a thing?

-LD Nevertheless, you've only ever seen people as those below and those above yourself.
+LD You've only ever seen people as those below and those above yourself.

 LD Just because you're without a group doesn't mean you can't continue to do so.